lyzsk/prosto-hrm/README.md

 3. notification when receive message.
 4. Save chat data with `Vuex.Store.localStorage`, avoid losing data after refresh (F5).

-The key technology of this module is using `WebSocket` to implement.
+The key technology of these features are using `WebSocket` to implement.

 ### Preview

--   one-to-one chat
+-   one-to-one chat:

     ![preview][preview-04]